This is a complete glossary of fly fishing terms that you’ll need to learn in order to understand what people are talking about.

 Catch and release – A practice originating in the late 1930s to conserve fish populations by unhooking and returning a caught fish to the water in which it was caught.
 Catch & release highly successful practice in warm water, cold water, and saltwater settings.

 Caudal fin – Caudal is an anatomical term meaning “the back”.
 The caudal fin is the tail fin or tail of a fish.

-Click drag – A mechanical system on many inexpensive fly reels used to slow down or resist the pulling efforts of a fish, so as to slow the fish down and tire it to the point where it can be landed.
+Click-drag – A mechanical system on many inexpensive fly reels used to slow down or resist the pulling efforts of a fish, so as to slow the fish down and tire it to the point where it can be landed.
 Basically, a clicking sound is created by a triangular steel ratchet snaps over the teeth of the gear in the reel spool.
-The term singing reels refers to the high-frequency clicking associated with a big fish pulling out line.
+The term singing reels refers to the high-frequency clicking associated with a big fish pulling out a line.

 CDC – stands for “Cul de Canard” which literally translates to “butt of the duck”.
 Used both to refer to the feathers from the area around the duck’s preen gland. and also to the flies tied with these feathers.
 They are naturally waterproof and incredibly lifelike on the water.
 Great for tying any dry or emerger fly pattern.